Table of Contents

 Michael Klein, Co-Founder at Herbaly

-9. Personalize your packaging
+9. Personalise your packaging

 With custom branded packaging, you also have an opportunity to increase brand recognition and generate positive social proof.
 Since the unboxing experience is thoughtful and unique, customers are more likely to want to share their experience with others, especially on social media.